nationalmuseum/mnw-mail-template/README.md

 ```js
 npm install
 ```
+**Please remember to change the name of config-example.json to config.json!**

 Edit *src* files (scss and mail.html), *config.json* and run grunt in root directory.
 Check *pub* directory for generated template.

 ```